tallskys/blog-2.0/content/posts/2020-04-13---Promises-and-async-await.md

 title: JS Promises and Async/Await
 date: "2020-04-13"
 template: "post"
-draft: true
+draft: false
 slug: "js-promises-async-await"
 category: "Code"
 tags:
   - "Code"
-description: "These have always flummoxed me, this is my attempt at walking through learning to understand them better."
+description: "Promises have been a part of Javascript I've used but have never fully understood, here's my attempt to understand them more."
 ---